Joy-Remison/the-suan/README.md

 - 👋 Hi, I’m @the-suan
-- 👀 I’m interested in web development,data analysis and full stack
+- 👀 I’m interested in web development,
-- 🌱 I’m currently learning html,css and javascript
+- 🌱 I’m currently learning html,css and javascript at udacity.
-- 💞️ I’m looking to collaborate on html and css
+- 💞️ I’m looking to collaborate on html and css and javascript projects
 - 📫 How to reach me lilianremison@gmail.com

 <!---